Gnosder/Gaming/Shadow Breakers/2 Characters.md

 Requirement: Granted by GM at character creation or by divinity in play.

 You have been chosen.
 You are a Hero.
-A Dusk Breaker.
-This makes you better than other people, strong, faster, more reslient, but it also imposes a heavy burden.
+A Shadow Breaker.
+This makes you better than other people, stronger, faster, more reslient, but it also imposes a heavy burden.
 You will forever be targeted by the Seeping Doom and hunted for all your days, because you have been given the power to fight it.

 The first point in Heroism grants a number of passive effects.
 It costs you only 1 point of WP to activate it's effects instead of 2.
 You may spend WP to recover stress when your spirit is depleated.
 Wounds you receive heal 5 times faster than normal.
 All experience costs are reduced by 1 to a minimum of 1.
 All training times are 10 times faster than normal.
 People can tell, intuitivly, that you are not an ordinary person.